Painful intelligence: What AI can tell us about human suffering: Emptying the mind and reducing simulation

 \section{Emptying the mind and reducing simulation}

 Another additional benefit of meditation is that many people report feeling great pleasure when meditating.
 This is often attributed to the fact that the mind is strongly focused on a single object, such as breathing, and thus emptied of any thinking.
-Several traditional meditation schools actually maintain that an ``empty'' mind is happy, that is, a mind where there are no thoughts, whether wandering or intentional.
-(Emptiness of the mind does not here refer to the Mahayana Buddhist concept of emptiness we saw earlier.)
-A similar pleasurable state is sometimes achieved in the state of ``flow'' where wandering thoughts are equally absent.\citenew{csikszentmihalyi1997finding} Understanding why an empty mind tends to be happy is one of the deepest problems for a scientific understanding of the mechanisms behind meditation, and not quite resolved at the moment.
+Several traditional meditation schools actually maintain that an ``empty'' mind is happy, that is, a mind where there are no thoughts, whether wandering or intentional.\footnote{It may seem contradictory if meditation tries to make the mind empty, while above, meditation was seen as learning from selected input.
+This is not contradictory since the point is that relative emptiness of the mind is necessary to be able to select and pay attention to mental phenomena in a way that optimizes learning about uncontrollability, etc. Without such emptying of mind, all the processing would be spent on ordinary thinking and sensory processing instead of the intended learning.
+For example, only with a relatively empty mind can the meditator realize how wandering thoughts are uncontrollable and impermanent, or that bodily feelings likewise just come and go.} (Emptiness of the mind does not here refer to the Mahayana Buddhist concept of emptiness we saw earlier.)
+A similar pleasurable state is sometimes achieved in the state of ``flow'', where wandering thoughts are equally absent.\citenew{csikszentmihalyi1997finding} Understanding why an empty mind tends to be happy is one of the deepest problems for a scientific understanding of the mechanisms behind meditation, and not quite resolved at the moment.
 A number of viewpoints can be taken here.
 In a traditional Buddhist account, where desire is considered the basis for suffering, a simple explanation would be that an empty mind is happy because it does not have any desires (including aversions).\footnote{See page~\pageref{desiresuffering} for a proposal on how desire and aversion in themselves produce suffering.} On the other hand, Chapter~\ref{replay.ch} reviewed research showing that wandering thoughts are typically related to a negative mood; however it was not clear if those results apply to all thinking and not just wandering thoughts, and what is the cause and what is the effect.
 Yet another viewpoint is to recall once more Cassell's statement that ``to suffer, there must be a source of thoughts about possible futures'', which cannot exist in an empty mind.